|

 Land Planner and Landscape Architect

 Jim is the Foley Group's principal and founder.
-Trained as a Land Use Planner and Landscape Architect (B.S.L.A.1985 - The Ohio State University School of Architecture), he leads the firm's master planning and design projects.
+Trained as a Landscape Architect and Land Use Planner (B.S.L.A.1985 - The Ohio State University School of Architecture), he leads the firm's site design, landscape architectural and land planning projects.

-His specialized experience in ranch and recreational properties has been developed through managing over 250 projects across Montana and Wyoming over the past 14 years.
+His specialized experience in site design and land planning have been developed through managing over 250 projects across Montana, Wyoming, Idaho and Colorado over the past 18 years.
 Prior to founding the Foley Group in January 2003, much of this work was completed while a partner with Wirth Design Associates, and later with Sand Creek, the Ranch Preservation Company, LLC.
-This extensive, diverse experience has established Jim as a leading authority on Ranch Master Planning.
+This extensive, diverse experience has established Jim as a leading authority on Ranch Master Planning, Conservation Subdivision Planning and Native Landscape/Site Design .

 Jim has led planning and design efforts including the management of multi-disciplinary consulting teams for several complex commercial and privately owned ranch preservation projects.
-Among these are the Silver Bow Club, an exclusive sportsman's club adjacent to Montana's Big Hole River; and Wagonhound Ranch, a large private ranch in the Laramie Mountains of Wyoming.
+Among these are the Silver Bow Club, an exclusive sportsman's club adjacent to Montana's Big Hole River; Wagonhound Ranch, a large private ranch in the Laramie Mountains of Wyoming, Sand Creek Ranch Conservation Community and Canyon Creek Ranch in Teton Valley, Idaho.
 His skill and experience in integrating wildlife, agriculture and recreation within the built environment provides the foundation for successful, sustainable planning that meets unique client objectives.

 |